VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 ## Update cap multipliers and alpha

-Market multipliers and alpha can be updated at anytime and need to be propagated to all users.
+Market multipliers and alpha can be updated at anytime and then need to be propagated to all users.
 Changes will be gradually applied to users as they borrow/supply assets and their individual scores are recalculated.
-This strategy has limitations because the scores will be wrong in aggregate.
+This strategy has limitations because the scores will be wrong in aggregate until all Prime users have interacted with the markets.

 To mitigate this issue, Venus will supply a script that will use the permission-less function `updateScores` to update the scores of all users.
 This script won’t pause the market or `Prime` contract.
 Scores need to be updated in multiple transactions because it will run out of gas trying to update all scores in 1 transaction.